 Saline breast implants may not be as popular as the silicone variety, but some patients still prefer them.
 There are actually significant differences that make saline breast implants unique.
 For starters, a saline breast implant deflates when it ruptures.
 The silicone variety doesn’t change in volume as the silicone filler “just sits there” and actually behaves like a run flat tire – it still works even though it technically has a “flat”.

 Experiencing this deflation process can be very disturbing to patients.
-Most patients have enjoyed the benefits of their saline breast implants and can’t even remember what they used to have.
+Most breast augmentation patients have enjoyed the benefits of their saline breast implants and can’t even remember what they used to have.
 A deflation is a big time disappointment for many reasons and as it usually happens to one side it can cause a management problem—how do you make your breasts look the same when one is deflated?!
 Emotionally, implant deflation is a constant source of anxiety and stress.

 Do I need to go the hospital when my saline breast implant deflates?